-Objectives Priority level

-1 2 3

-Equality in organisational planning / processes

-Ensuring decision making processes take account of race

-equality

-Planning services to promote race equality

-Ensuring race equality is well reflected in Equality Impact

-Assessment

-Ensuring race equality is well reflected in our approach to

-other public sector equality duties (e.g. equality outcomes,

-mainstreaming)

-Ensuring our work reflects the needs/views of minority

-ethnic communities (e.g. community involvement)

-Human Resources

-Increasing the representation of minority ethnic staff in our

-workforce

-Improving career progression opportunities for minority

-ethnic staff

-Improving our equality monitoring processes

-Ensuring managers/supervisors understand their race

-equality responsibilities

-Preventing and addressing racial harassment/bullying in the

-workplace

-Understanding equality law in employment

-Customer service
+Objectives Pric ority le evel Equality in organisational planning/processes 1 2 3 Ensuring decision making processes take account of race equality and anti-racism Planning services from an anti-racist perspective Ensuring race equality is well reflected in Equality Impact Assessment Ensuring race equality and anti-racism are well reflected in our approach to other public sector equality duties (e.g. equality outcomes, mainstreaming) Ensuring our work reflects the needs/views of minority ethnic communities (e.g. community involvement)

-Promoting race equality through customer service

-Responding to race equality concerns from customers Providing culturally sensitive services (NB: this will usually only be relevant for workers delivering services where cultural context is of significant importance, for example healthcare or social work) Understanding equality law in service provision Overarching - training topics suitable for all staff Anti-racist practice in our sector / area of business Promoting dignity and respect at work Understanding race equality and anti-racism (general) Understanding equality law (general) Other (Please state)
+Objectives Prio ority le evel Human Resource 1 2 3 Increasing the representation of minority ethnic staff in our workforce Improving career progression opportunities for minority ethnic staff Improving our equality monitoring processes Ensuring managers/supervisors understand their race equality responsibilities Preventing and addressing racial harassment/bullying in the workplace Understanding equality law in employment Customer Service 1 2 3 Promoting race equality through customer service Responding to race equality concerns from customers Anti-racist / anti-oppressive approaches to service provision Providing culturally sensitive services (NB: this will usually only be relevant for workers delivering services where cultural context is of significant importance, for example health and social work) Understanding equality law in service provision

+Objectives Pric ority le evel

+Overarching - training topics suitable for all staff 1 2 3

+Anti-racist practice in our sector / area of business

+Promoting dignity and respect at work

+Understanding race equality and anti-racism (general)

+Understanding equality law (general)

+Other (Please state) 1 2 3

-Select the highest priority objectives from the above table and use them to set out what training is required below.
+Select the highest priority objectives from the previous table and use them to set out what training is required below.
 Consider whether different training objectives are required for different groups of staff (e.g. those doing specific types of work or in specific departments).
 You may wish to survey managers and/or staff to identify whether this is the case.
-However, bear in mind that the stigma around talking about race and racism means that managers and staff are likely to report having fewer training needs in this area than they actually do.
+However, bear in mind that reticence around talking about race and racism means that managers and staff are likely to report having fewer training needs in this area than they actually do.

-Training objectives Level (entry level, intermediate, advanced) No. staff requiring training Department(s) / area of work (if relevant)
+Training objectives Level (entry level, intermediate, advanced) No. staff requiring training Department(s) /area of work (if relevant)